Property purchase costs in Italy

 What are the costs of buying a property in Italy?

-The main costs when purchasing a property in Italy are notary fees, taxes and estate agents commission – and collectively they do not make it the cheapest place in Europe.
+The main costs when purchasing a property in Italy are notary fees, taxes, and estate agent commission – and collectively they do not make it the cheapest place in Europe.
+Allow 10 to 20 per cent of the purchase price for fees, taxes, and costs.

 What taxes do you pay when buying a house in Italy?

-For old properties, registration tax is 3% for those buying their main home, and it must not be classified as a ´luxury´ home.
-The registration tax for non residents and those buying second homes is 7%, so if you're planning to become a resident in Italy, do so 18 months before buying your home.
+For old properties, registration tax is 3% for those buying their main home, and it must not be classified as a “luxury” home.
+The registration tax for non-residents and those buying second homes is 7%, so if you’re planning to become a resident in Italy, do so 18 months before buying your home.

-The tax is calculated on the declared value of the property and not on the purchase price.
-Buyers of new properties do not pay registration tax and instead are liable to pay IVA/VAT, which ranges from 4% to 22%.
+IVA/VAT ranges from 4% to 22%.
 This is 4% for first-home resident buyers, 10% for second-home and non-resident buyers, and 22% on luxury homes.
 New properties are defined as those dwellings sold within five years of completion of construction or restoration.
 VAT rates have been frozen at the above rates until 2022.

 FAQs: Property purchase costs in Italy